liventsov/JavaScript-Game-1/README.md

 # JavaScript-Game-1
-Also called the Pig Game
+A fun JavaScript Game to enjoy with friends